SQream/sqream_docs/operational_guides/foreign_tables.rst

 	 RECORD DELIMITER '\r\n'; -- DOS delimited file
 	);

-The file format in this case is CSV, and it is stored as an :ref:`s3` object (if the path is on :ref:`hdfs`, change the URI accordingly).
+The file format in this case is CSV, and it is stored as an :ref:`s3` object.

 We also took note that the record delimiter was a DOS newline (``\r\n``).

 Querying Foreign Tables